Read next

 The definition of Grey Belt has been calibrated to be permissive.
 It excludes land that strongly contributes to Green Belt purposes, but notably omits the purpose of "safeguarding the countryside from encroachment."
 This subtle exclusion significantly widens the net for potential sites.
 For schemes that pass the Grey Belt assessment and satisfy the Golden Rules, the usual presumption against inappropriate development falls away.

-In other words, there is no requirement to demonstrate very special circumstances.
+Once classified as Grey Belt and compliant with the Golden Rules, development is no longer deemed “inappropriate.”
+This shifts the legal hurdle away from demonstrating very special circumstances toward a straightforward test of policy compliance.
 This is the difference between arguing principle and arguing compliance, and it changes the tone of committees and appeals entirely.

 A separate pathway emerges for transport-led growth.
 The draft introduces a specific Green Belt exception for development in sustainable locations around railway stations.
 This offers a route to Green Belt planning permission that does not depend on Grey Belt classification or cross-boundary cooperation, but simply on the logic of concentrating homes where public transport capacity already exists.